Pandora-Project/Survey-app-for-uni/README.md

 # Survey-app-for-uni

-Survey app that doesnt allow user to fill same survey twice.Is scalable, survey is responsive.
+Survey app that doesnt allow user to fill same survey twice.
+Is scalable, survey is responsive.
 Built using SurveyJS library, React for frontend and NodeJs for backend.
+Database of choice was MongoDB.

 # Installation guide